kennytilton/MatrixJS/README.md

                                 content: label,
                                 class: (label==="All") ? "selected":"")})])}))
 ````
-HTML is not just mark-up any more.
-But that capability merely gets our initial page built, with "All" selected.
+Great; HTML is not just mark-up any more.
+But this merely gets our initial page built, with "All" selected.
 How do we move the `selected` class around as the user clicks different options?

 #### Simplicity II
 Matrix also helps with page dynamism as the user interacts with the page.
 For example, as they click on each route/label above, the "selected" class needs to be assigned/removed to highlight the label suitably.
 Here is the CLJS version: